 #7 - Kanban

 The practice of Kanban originated at Toyota when they applied the visualization principles that are used by grocery stores to have on hand the right level of inventory.
 The idea is to maximize the flow of goods and work.
-It is achieved by ensuring that work is visualized, work-in-progress (WIP) is limited, flow is not interrupted and that improvement is continuous.
+It is achieved through the four principles of Kanban:

 #8 - PDSA